 How much will a PTAC save you?

-If you are looking for a way to save energy and costs, a PTAC unit may be the right choice for your business.
+If you are looking for a way to save energy and costs, an ice air AC unit may be the right choice for your business.
 A PTAC unit can save you as much as 20 on your yearly utility bills.
 Although a PTAC unit may cost a little more for the unit, however, it will pay for itself in the long run.
 Some parts are sold separately with a PTAC unit that may bring your cost up a little bit more when you initially buy a brand new unit.
 If you are replacing an older PTAC model, you may be able to save yourself an added cost by reusing the old sleeve and grille.

 What is the PTAC Unit’s BTU Output?